mtumilowicz/elasticsearch7-relations-among-documents-workshop/README.md

             "location.geolocation.lon": [21.01178, 19.93658]
         }
         ```
-        * note that document is not aware of boundaries between objects

 ## nested
-* at the Lucene level, Elasticsearch will index the root document and all the members
-objects in separate documents
-    * it will put them in a single block
+* at the Lucene level the root document and all the members objects in separate documents in a single block
-* Documents of a block will always stay together, ensuring they get fetched and queried
+* documents in the block will always stay together, ensuring they get fetched and queried with the minimum
-  with the minimum number of operations.
+number of operations
-* specify nested mapping to get them indexed as separate documents in the same block
-* nested queries and filters will trigger Elasticsearch to join the different Lucene documents within
+* nested queries and filters will join the different Lucene documents within the same block and treat
-  the same block and treat the resulting data as single document
+the resulting data as single document
+* main drawback: updating or adding one inner document requires re-indexing the whole block
 * some extra work to join multiple documents within a block
     * much faster than joining documents that not reside in same blocks
-* updating or adding one inner document requires re-indexing the whole block

 ### example
 * single